 Jaw misalignment is a common cause of TMJ disorder.
-When you align your teeth and jaw, the pain is eliminated and, with it, all the negative side effects of teeth grinding.
+When you align your teeth and jaw with Invisalign, the pain is eliminated and, with it, all the negative side effects of teeth grinding.
 Patience will be necessary to complete this treatment but, once finished, you’ll never experience TMJ pain again.

 Delivering Botox directly to the source of the jaw pain can immediately minimize the discomfort caused by grinding or clenching your teeth.
 This injection is more than cosmetic, it’s a pain reliever.

 You don’t have to live with mouth or jaw pain.
-If you are suffering from severe headaches or discomfort, if you want to stop grinding your teeth, visit our Center City dental office for help.
+If you are suffering from severe headaches or discomfort, if you want to stop grinding your teeth, visit our Philadelphia dentists for help.
 Get a healthier mouth with help from Dr. Kimmie Patel or Dr. Kunal Parikh, Philadelphia general dentists.